Travel Trailer fault issues

 The legal situation and your legal rights as a buyer

 Many RV owners complain that, when approaching the vendor with after-sale issues, they are told to consult the RV maker.
 That maker then advises consulting the vendor.
-Here is the legal situation about caravan fault issues – who is responsible?
+Here is the legal situation about travel trailer fault issues – who is responsible?
 And your legal rights as a buyer.
-This article by By Michael Eburn Ph.D. explains just who is legally responsible for caravan or motorhome after-sales service.
+This article by By Michael Eburn Ph.D. explains just who is legally responsible for travel trailer or motorhome after-sales service.
 (Dr Michael Eburn is an Associate Professor of Law at a major Australian University.)

 The Australian Consumer Law is set out as Schedule 2 to the (Commonwealth) Competition and Consumer Act 2010.
 A consumer is defined (Australian Consumer Law Schedule 3) as a person who buys goods that cost less than $40,000; or